venkata-naveen-varma/social_posts_application/README.md

-# social_posts_app
+# social_posts_app Server
-A social media application that allows users to post interesting events that happened in their lives.
+A social media application Server that allows users to post interesting events that happened in their lives.
 A Full CRUD application, we perform on posts of users.

 ## npm Module